darkmatus/roleuserbridge/README.md

 At this moment there is no administration backend to change the role of an User after registration (only with DB-Tools).
 If you need an admin you need to edit manually your user_role_linker table.

+!!!ATTENTION!!!

+For compatibility with packagist the repo was renamed to lowercase characters